 Although perceptual maps do not allow firms to understand everything the consumer thinks about the brand, they do have several benefits.
 One is to allow firms to understand market segments and how the target market actually perceives the brand in the marketplace.
-Another reason is to allow firms to verify whether or not the perception of the consumer is the perception desired by the firm as well as understand whether or not the perception of the competitors are the same for both the consumer and the firm.
-When repositioning is desired, perceptual maps can verify whether or not the consumer's perception has changed or note if consumer preferences have changed over time.
+Another reason is to allow firms to verify whether or not the perception of the consumer is the perception desired by the firm as well as understand whether or not the perceptual maps can verify whether or not the consumer's perceptual maps can verify whether or not the consumer's perception has changed or note if consumer preferences have changed over time.